Jurassic Park: Rampage Edition: Gameplay

 Gameplay is very similar to Sega's earlier Jurassic Park video game for the Sega Genesis.
 Like its predecessor, Rampage Edition is an action game with a platform setup that allows the player to choose between Dr. Grant or the Raptor.

 As Dr. Grant, the player starts out with a dart gun that has infinite ammo.
 A wide selection of weapons is available for the player to obtain throughout the game, including an assault rifle, shotgun, flame-thrower, grenades, rocket launcher, and shock rifle.
 As Dr. Grant, the player travels through the island while fighting InGen agents and dinosaurs until Grant can escape by boat.

 As the Raptor, the player can win battles with physical attacks such as biting and whipping opponents with the Raptor's tail.
 A bonus for the Raptor is to collect enough Lysine crates, which allows the player to go into "Raptor Rage" mode where the screen turns red and the player becomes invincible for a limited amount of time.
 As the Raptor, the player can play all the same levels as Dr. Grant.
 The goal of the Raptor is to escape the island on a departing cargo boat to find a safe place to nest its eggs.

 Candy bars and med kits are collected throughout the game to replenish the player's health, while eggs, embryo containers and DNA samples are collected throughout the game for points.
 Instead of the linear gameplay of the previous game, Rampage Edition allows players to choose from three levels to complete before they are allowed to proceed to the final levels in order to win the game.
 Unlike its predecessor, Rampage Edition features a faster pace, and allows Grant to perform additional actions such as riding dinosaurs and using zip-lines.
 Grant and the raptor are also able to kill their enemies, unlike the previous game.
 Rampage Edition also features larger levels, and more weapons for Grant to use.

 Development and release

 Jurassic Park: Rampage Edition is a revamped version of Sega's previous Jurassic Park video game for the Sega Genesis, but was developed with a slightly different game engine.
 Sega chose to create the game after the financial success of the Jurassic Park film and its merchandise.
 A rafting level and an aviary were both based on scenes that were featured in Michael Crichton's 1990 novel Jurassic Park, on which the film is based; neither scene was included in the film adaptation.

 Sega released the game in the United States in October 1994, to accompany the film's home video release.
-The game was released in the United Kingdom a month later.
+The game was released in Europe a month later.
+In 2023, Limited Run Games re-released the game as part of Jurassic Park: Classic Games Collection on Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox Series X/S.